webdriverio/webdriverio/packages/wdio-sauce-service/README.md

 *(only for vm and or em/simulators)*

 ### sauceConnectOpts
 Apply Sauce Connect options (e.g. to change port number or logFile settings).
 See [this list](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy+Command-Line+Quick+Reference+Guide) for more information.
-Per default the service disables SC proxy auto-detection as via `noAutodetect` as this can be unreliable for some machines.
+Per default, the service disables SC proxy auto-detection via `noAutodetect`` as this can be unreliable for some machines.

 NOTE: When specifying the options the `--` should be omitted.
 It can also be turned into camelCase (e.g. `shared-tunnel` or `sharedTunnel`).